academic-moodle-cooperation/moodle-tiny_styles/json/instructions.md

 # Instructions for the import form fillout (example.json)

 ### Structure
 The example.json is structured into a category array, where each category contains an element array.

-This is the format in which any json file imported should follow.
+This is the format which any json file imported should follow.

 Visualized:
 ```